mondoohq/simmons/README.md

 in the space.
 3. Sends a notification on failure

-This repo utilizes the Python API of PlayWright.
+This repo utilizes the TypeScript Test Runner implementation of PlayWright.

 # Getting Started with PlayWright